cciw-uk/data-protection/01 Decisions and actions document.rst

   actually happen:

-  * CCiW volunteers will forget to check these accounts - they are *unpaid volunteers*, not full time workers, and have to be treated as such.
+  * CCiW volunteers will forget to check these accounts - they are *unpaid volunteers*, not full time workers, and have to be treated as such, and for most of the year they will get very little if any email on these accounts.
+    It's not realistic to expect them to check those accounts regularly.

-  * When @cciw.co.uk mail is not replied to:
+  * When @cciw.co.uk mail is not replied to promptly:

-    * other people trying to contact them will try other email addresses.
+    * other people trying to contact us will try other personal email addresses they know (and may have done that anyway - we can't control what addresses other people use to email us)

-    * the volunteer will eventually realise that they can use the email providers 'forwarding' feature to forward email to their personal address
+    * volunteers will eventually realise that they can use the email providers 'forwarding' feature to forward email to their personal address to stop themselves forgetting.

-    And so you end up back where you were, but now with a false sense of security and compliance, and, even worse, you will have some processes that assume we have secure @cciw.co.uk accounts that we can send sensitive data to.
+  * And so you end up back where you were, but now with a false sense of security and compliance, and, even worse, you will have created some processes that assumed we have secure @cciw.co.uk accounts that we could send sensitive data to.

   The few @cciw.co.uk email addresses we have at the moment are simply "forwarding addresses" which redirect to personal email accounts, and I